-Thursday, March 1, 2018 2:10 p.m. - 4:00 p.m.
+Thursday, February 21, 2019 2:10 - 4:00 p.m.

-Location: International Center, Multi-purpose Room
+International Center, Multi-purpose Room

-Page No. 1.
-Approval of the October 24, 2017 Meeting Summary 2 2.
-Announcements by the President - None 3.
-Announcements by the Vice Presidents - None 4.
-Announcements by the Chancellor a.
-State of the Campus Address - Chancellor Gary May 5.
-Announcements by the Deans, Directors or other Executive Officers - None 6.
-Special Orders a.
-Remarks by the Divisional Chair - Prof. Rachael Goodhue 7.
-Unfinished Business 8.
+Page No. Approval of the October 18, 2018 Meeting Summary Announcements by the President - None Announcements by the Vice Presidents - None Announcements by the Chancellor a.
+State of the Campus Address - Chancellor Gary May Announcements by the Deans, Directors or other Executive Officers - None Special Orders a.
+Remarks by the Divisional Chair - Prof. Kristin Lagattuta Unfinished Business 2 8.
 Reports of Standing Committees a.
 Public Service (To be honored during the Spring quarter) i.
-Confirmation of the 2017-2018 Distinguished Scholarship Public Service Award Recipient 5 b.
-Distinguished Teaching Award (To be honored during the Spring quarter) i.
-Confirmation of the 2017-2017 Distinguished Teaching Award Recipients 7 c.
+Confirmation of the 2018-2019 Distinguished Scholarship Public Service Award Recipient 4 b.
+Distinguished Teaching Award (To be honored during the Spring quarter)i.
+Confirmation of the 2018-2019 Distinguished Teaching Award 5 Recipients c.
 Faculty Distinguished Research Award (To be honored during the Spring quarter) i.
-Confirmation of the 2017-2018 Faculty Distinguished Research Award Recipient 9 d.
-Committee on Elections, Rules and Jurisdiction - Hans-Georg Mueller i.
-Proposed Revision to Davis Division Regulation 507: Masters of Business Administration 10 ii.
-Proposed Revision to Davis Division Regulation 538(J): Examinations 11 9.
-Petitions of Students 10. .
-University and Faculty Welfare 11. .
-New Business 12. .
+Confirmation of the 2018-2019 Faculty Distinguished Research 7 Award Recipient 9.
+Petitions of Students 10.
+University and Faculty Welfare 11.
+New Business 12.
 Informational Item a.
-Revisions to Bylaws: College of Letters and Science 13 b.
-Annual Report of the Committee on Undergraduate Scholarships and Prizes 39
+Revisions to Bylaws: College of Letters and Science 8

-Richard Tucker, Secretary Representative Assembly of the Davis Division of the Academic Senate
+Ahmet Palazoglu, Secretary Representative Assembly of the Davis Division of the Academic Senate